Research

 Based on the theory of mutational meltdown, we model different mechanisms of adaptation of viruses to mutagenic drugs.
 We quantify the probabilities of evolutionary rescue and assess our ability to identify signatures of such adaptation in time-serial genomic data.

-See also: our publications and resources
+See also: our publications and tools